 CSE led a three-year study – in partnership with Research Into Action, Ghoulem Research and Edward Vine – to investigate how social, cultural and behavioral factors affect the adoption of energy efficiency retrofits.
 Using a mixed-method approach, the study specifically explored the views and behaviors of Latino single-family homeowners in Fresno and San Diego counties to understand:

-- What they think and how they feel and act regarding energy efficiency upgrades, including their financing preferences and use of contractors;
+- What they think, feel and act regarding energy efficiency upgrades, including their financing preferences and use of contractors;

 - What marketing and educational strategies will engage them; and